DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

       GROUP BY week ORDER BY week DESC;
 ```

-Now run the DataSQRL compiler to build a data service from the data transformations and aggregations defined in the script:
+Now run the DataSQRL compiler to build a data layer from the data transformations and aggregations defined in the script:

 ```bash
 docker run --rm -it -p 8888:8888 -v $PWD:/build datasqrl/cmd run seedshop.sqrl